cjerdonek/free-sampler/docs/maintain.md

 The page should now be ready to view.
 Note that GitHub says it can take up to 10 minutes for changes to appear.

+Also tag the repo version as follows, for example:

+    $ git tag v0.2.0
+    $ git push origin v0.2.0

 Technical Background
 --------------------